samschloegel/qlab-scripts/docs/src/scripts/batch-edits/other.md

 ```

 ## Toggle boolean argument of network cue

+If the last character of the custom message of a network cue is 1 or 0, toggle it.
+This is useful for OSC messages which change mute states or other boolean states.

 ```applescript
 -- For help, bug reports, or feature suggestions, please visit https://github.com/samschloegel/qlab-scripts